Pewejekubam/qbd-to-gnucash/README.md

    python main.py
    ```
 3. Review the generated `account_mapping_specific.json` file (if created) and update it as needed.
-4. Re-run the script to generate the final `accounts.csv` file.
+4. Re-run the script to generate the final `accounts.csv` file and HTML files for Sales Tax Codes and Payment Terms.

 ## Output
+The output includes:
-The output CSV file contains the following fields:
+- **Accounts CSV**: A GnuCash-compatible CSV file containing the following fields:
   - `Type`: GnuCash account type.
   - `Full Account Name`: Full hierarchical name of the account.
   - `Account Name`: Name of the account.
   - `Account Code`: Code associated with the account.
   - `Description`: Description of the account.
   - `Account Color`: (Optional) Color for the account.
   - `Notes`: (Optional) Additional notes for the account.
   - `Symbol`: Currency symbol (e.g., `USD`).
   - `Namespace`: Namespace for the account (e.g., `CURRENCY`).
   - `Hidden`: Whether the account is hidden.
   - `Tax Info`: Tax-related information.
   - `Placeholder`: Whether the account is a placeholder.

+- **HTML Files**:
+  - `sales_tax_codes.html`: A formatted HTML file listing all Sales Tax Codes for easy manual entry into GnuCash.
+  - `payment_terms.html`: A formatted HTML file listing all Payment Terms for easy manual entry into GnuCash.

 ## External References
 This project aligns with the GnuCash CSV import logic, as detailed in the [GnuCash source code](https://github.com/Gnucash/gnucash/blob/stable/gnucash/import-export/csv-imp/assistant-csv-account-import.c).
 Key considerations include: